Google Home is a voice-controlled miracle of modern technology.

 Also like Alexa, it sometimes mis-hears you – but not so often that you end up throwing it out of the window – and often hears you just fine, but says it's terribly sorry but it can't help you with that.

 Ask for the weather and it will let you know it's going to be sunny.
-But ask it what the pollen count is going to be, and "I'm sorry, I can't answer that yet."
+But ask it what the pollen count is going to be, and you get "I'm sorry, I can't answer that yet."

 Home always says, "I can't do that yet" in these circumstances.
 Whether that turns out to be because it will do in due course, or whether it's just a highly annoying affectation, I don't know.
 Yet.